Table of Contents

 - a witness signature;

-- the witness signature to be provided by a person with a specific set of qualifications.
+- the witness signature is to be provided by a person with a specific set of qualifications.
 You can find examples of this requirement in statutory declarations and affidavits which require an ‘authorised witness’ (e.g. solicitors, justice of the peace, etc.); and

 - requirements on how the witness signature is signed in the document.

 However, witnessing a signature is not legally required for all contracts.
 Moreover, a contract may be legally binding without a witness to the signature.
-For example, two companies can properly execute a contract using the director and secretary’s signatures.

 Who Can Be a Witness?